 Not complete.
 Will be added to constantly.
-Also acts as Glossary and notes for the Gai'talar setting.
+Also acts as Glossary and notes for the Gai'talar setting. will be subdivided into smaller entries for ease of browesing but this is a good place to start general browsing.

 Gai'talar: The first known given to the world.
 An old name often used in academic circles.
 Equivalent to modern english using Gaia or Tera to refer to earth.
 Each Language group has its own word to refer to the world but this is considered the universal name.
 The Exact translation of the word is not fully know.